Chart Color Schemes

 Tarneit - Central is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Tarneit - Central's dwelling structure, as per the latest Census, consisted of 88.8% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
-Home ownership in Tarneit - Central was at 11.7%, with mortgaged dwellings at 56.9% and rented dwellings at 31.4%.
+Home ownership in Tarneit - Central was at 11.7%, with the rest being mortgaged (56.9%) or rented (31.4%).
 The median monthly mortgage repayment was $1,900, below Melbourne metro's average of $1,924.
-Median weekly rent in Tarneit - Central was $380, compared to Melbourne metro's $370.
-Nationally, Tarneit - Central's mortgage repayments were higher at $1,900 than the Australian average of $1,863, while rents were also higher at $380 compared to the national figure of $375.
+Median weekly rent was $380, compared to Melbourne metro's $370.
+Nationally, Tarneit - Central's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing